Kamarbandi/docker_for_laravel/README.md

 ```

-> Note: `Docker: The stream or file "/var/www/html/storage/logs/laravel.log" could not be opened: failed to open stream: Permission denied`
+> Note: If you see in browser the error `Docker: The stream or file "/var/www/html/storage/logs/laravel.log" could not be opened: failed to open stream: Permission denied`

 ## causes and solution